Mildred Seydell

-Mildred Seydell (born Mildred Rutherford Woolley; March 21, 1889 – February 20, 1988) was an American pioneering female journalist in Georgia.
-Seydel wrote as a syndicated columnist and founded the Seydell Journal, a quarterly journal that was the successor to The Think Tank a short-lived biweekly journal of poetry, articles and reviews (1940–1947) (with the catchphrase "Drop it into your thoughts and see the best splash in print").
-She also founded the Mildred Seydell Publishing Company, and was a regular on the lecture circuit.
+Mildred Seydell (born Mildred Rutherford Woolley; March 21, 1889 – February 20, 1988) was an American pioneering journalist in Georgia.
+Seydel wrote as a syndicated columnist and founded the Seydell Journal, a quarterly journal that was the successor to The Think Tank a short-lived biweekly journal of poetry, articles and reviews (1940–1947).
+She founded the Mildred Seydell Publishing Company and regularly gave speeches.

 Early life

 Seydell's parents were Vasser Woolley, an attorney and businessman from Atlanta, and Bessie Cobb Rutherford, the daughter of Colonel John Cobb Rutherford, who was also an attorney.
 Named after her grandfather's sister Mildred Lewis Rutherford, Seydell was the elder of two children.
 Her brother Vasser Woolley, Jr., six or seven years younger than her, would follow their father in business.
-Seydell attended the Lucy Cobb Institute in Athens, Georgia - an institute that her great aunt and namesake was quite involved in before her death - but Seydell soon left in order to attend the Sorbonne.
+Seydell attended the Lucy Cobb Institute in Athens, Georgia, an institute that her great-aunt and namesake was involved in before her death, but Seydell soon left in order to attend the Sorbonne.